-We now turn to finitely generated groups, and to two graded Lie algebras attached to such groups, with special emphasis on the relationship between these Lie algebras, leading to the notion of graded formality.
+We now turn to finitely generated groups, and to two graded Lie algebras attached to each such group.
+We put special emphasis on the relationship between these Lie algebras, leading to the notion of graded-formality.